bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Mark Erhardt: 00:49:22

-Hub and Spoke sort of gives the impression that they're inherently different things.
+Hub-and-spoke sort of gives the impression that they're inherently different things.

-Sergei Tikhomirov: 00:49:28
+Jonas: 00:49:28

 Because they are.